Juvenile Defense Lawyer Independence, MO

 - Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
 While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.

-- Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.
+- Curfew Violations: Being in public during hours when a minor is required to be at home.
+These hours can vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer by your side.

-- Trespassing: Juvenile trespassing is commonally driven by different intentions than adult trespassing.
-Consequently, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+- Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
+Fortunately, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.

-- Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
-The Juvenile Division cannot take any cases beyond that age, yet if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge may request the juvenile court to supersede.
+- Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
+The Juvenile Division can’t handle cases beyond that age.
+Yet, if a traffic violation is serious enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge may request the juvenile court to supersede.

 - Arson: Penalties for juvenile arson cases can vary widely depending on the specific circumstances.
 In less severe instances, juveniles might be required to fulfill restitution or perform community service and undergo counseling.
 However, arson charges can quickly escalate to more serious consequences depending on the gravity of the offense.